-Has one of the registered owners passed away?
-If so please supply us with a copy of all the relevant documents e.g. the will, death certificate etc..
+Has one of the registered proprietors died?
+If so please forward us with a copy of the Death Certificate, Probate and a copy of the Will.

-Please let us know of you wish us to prepare Declaration of Trust.
+Please let us know of you wish us to draw up a Declaration of Trust.
 If so are you willing to incur the additional fee (beyond the Transfer of Equity fee)?

-General Advice to read in supporting the above Penrith Building Society transfer of equity Info :
+Caveats to be read in conjunction with the above Penrith Building Society transfer of equity Questions and Answers :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Penrith Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.